keerthik/uelearning/tutorial2/README.md

 firing a bullet
 - Add a "scene component" to any BP to create an "empty transform"
 - [initial bullet spawn location caused my plane to behave weird and jump around ? trying to spawn bullets within the convex bounds of my plane mesh might have tried to displace the ship to accommodate the bullet]

+viewport wrapping
+- GameMode BP can be used to return viewport X and Y.